 Host: Dr Tim Crowe

 Dr Tim Crowe is a career nutrition research scientist and an Advanced Accredited Practising Dietitian.
 He has 25 years of research and teaching experience at Deakin University and in the public hospital sector, covering diverse research areas of basic laboratory research, clinical nutrition intervention trials and public health nutrition, with 40 peer-reviewed journal publications to his name.
-His experience goes beyond the ability to analyse, understand and interpret scientific evidence, to also be able to translate this into practical messages for the public.
+His experience goes beyond the ability to analyse, understand and interpret scientific evidence to also be able to translate this into practical messages for the public.
 This is seen throughout his national media profile in nutrition and the nutrition communication work he does with many scientific and food industry organisations.

 Professor Felice Jacka is Director of the Food and Mood Centre and founder and president of the International Society for Nutritional Psychiatry Research (ISNPR).
 She is an NHMRC Career Development Fellow at Deakin University in Australia, within the IMPACT SRC at the School of Medicine.
-She also holds Honorary Principal Research Fellow appointments at the Centre for Adolescent Health, Murdoch Children’s Research Centre and the Black Dog Institute in NSW.
+She also holds Honorary Principal Research Fellow appointments at the Centre for Adolescent Health, Murdoch Children’s Research Centre in Victoria and the Black Dog Institute in NSW.
 Professor Jacka has pioneered a highly innovative program of research that examines how individuals’ diets, and other lifestyle behaviours, interact with the risk for mental health conditions.
 This research is being carried out with the ultimate goal of developing an evidence-based public health message for the primary prevention of the common mental disorders.
-She has published extensively in high-impact journals in the mental health field including the American Journal of Psychiatry, World Psychiatry, BMC Medicine, Schizophrenia Bulletin and Lancet Psychiatry.
+She has published extensively in high-impact journals in the mental health field, including the American Journal of Psychiatry, World Psychiatry, BMC Medicine, Schizophrenia Bulletin and Lancet Psychiatry.